 If you’re not relying on heavy server and database processing, you can also avoid the associated limitations and costs when trying to serve more customers.
 With the Jamstack architecture, it’s easy to scale; all you need is a powerful CDN to serve files in more places, which is much cheaper and faster than upgrading servers.

-The Jamstack methodology also circumvents the ongoing software subscriptions and licensing costs associated with the CMS giants, resulting in whopping savings of over 90%.
+The Jamstack methodology also circumvents the ongoing software subscriptions and licensing costs associated with the CMS giants, resulting in savings of up to 90%.
+Not to mention the efficiencies created with simpler developer experience, reusable API’s and an affordable content management system.